No More Knee Pain! 8 Tips for Avoiding Injury During At-Home Workouts

 Tip Two: Score Some Medical Advice

-If you’re a veteran gym rat, you can probably jump right into a home.
-But if you’re new to exercise, and taking this quarantine as an opportunity to get ripped, be warned: you must seek medical advice before starting a new fitness routine.
+If you’re a veteran gym rat, you can probably jump right into a home workout.
+But if you’re new to exercise, be warned: you must seek medical advice before starting a new fitness routine.

 Tip Three: Pick Your Level